acje/Fiber-semantics/README.md

 # Fiber semantics

 This document describes "Fiber semantics" a model for reasoning about a subset of "event driven architecture" where correctness, auditability and deletion policy are prioritized.
+The goal is to enable Event Carried State Transfer, ECST in a maintainable maner for complex domains.

 ## Fiber
 A fiber is an ordered series of events about a single and unique DomainId forming a singly linked list starting with the most resent event.
 The DomainId may represent a single thing in categories such as an entity, activity or a property of an entity.
 Different categories of DomainIds allows for different concepts: